Historia de la medicina y la farmacia en Chile

 Historia de la medicina y la farmacia en Chile (History of Medicine and Pharmacy in Chile) is a mural created in 1957 by the artist Julio Escámez for the former Maluje pharmacy, now the Alemana drugstore, located at 676 Tucapel Street in the city of Concepción.
 It is one of Escámez's most important works.
 Until 2015, it was considered a historically preserved building, with a "cultural" category for the city, and was declared a National Monument of Chile, in the category of Historical Monument, through Decree No. 370, dated September 1, 2015.

-A photographic reproduction of the entire work is located in the Prof. César Leyton Caravagno Pharmacy Museum, housed in the College of Pharmaceutical Chemists, part of the Faculty of Chemical and Pharmaceutical Sciences at the University of Chile, in Santiago.
+A photographic reproduction of the entire work is located in the Prof. César Leyton Caravagno Pharmacy Museum, housed in the College of Pharmaceutical Chemists, part of the Faculty of Chemical and Pharmaceutical Sciences of the University of Chile, in Santiago.

 History

 Maluje pharmacy

 The Maluje pharmacy was founded in the city of Concepción in 1951 by Chilean pharmacist María Maluje David, a descendant of Syrian immigrants.
 Initially, the pharmacy was located at the corner of Maipú and Tucapel streets.
 However, in 1957, due to the success of the business, María Maluje, along with her husband, lawyer Luis Contreras, decided to construct a building nearby on Tucapel Street, between Freire and Maipú, to house private apartments and relocate the business to these new premises.

 Designed by architect Javier “Maco” Gutiérrez, the new premises were designed from the start to include a mural that could be seen from the street.
 For this reason, the pharmacy was built with double-height ceilings and large windows facing the street.

 Exterior of the Alemana drugstore in 2012.

 For more than fifty years, María Maluje herself prepared the medications, consulted with, and prescribed to the patients who came directly to her for treatment.
 In cases where patients could not pay immediately, María provided the medicines anyway, allowing them to pay later.
 Known for her strong yet kind character, according to her patients, her spirits declined after the disappearance of her son, Carlos Contreras Maluje, in 1976, three years after the military dictatorship began.

 The pharmacy finally closed in February 2007, after fifty-six years of uninterrupted activity, after which it was replaced by the Alemana drugstore, which now has another branch on Lincoyán Street in the same city.

 On September 7, 2012, Chilean singer-songwriter Manuel García held a private performance in the pharmacy’s premises for the launch of the book El parto de un siglo by engineer and communist politician Manuel Riesco Larraín.
 Participants took the opportunity to photograph and discuss the mural under which the entire event took place.